bahrus/mount-polyfill/README.md

 Why "mount"?
 It is shorter than "orchestrate" and is used quite  bit in current frameworks (whereas orchestrate isn't).

-One meaning of "mount" is defined by various dictionaries as "organize and initiate (a campaign or other significant course of action)" which is precisely what we want to do with this api.
+The word mount has multiple meanings, but the that we are leveraging is to "organize and initiate (a campaign or other significant course of action)" which is precisely what we want to do with this api.

 The import can also be a function: